 Section 1.
-The CITY shall provide all insurance benefit(s) contained either in this Article, or by state statute, including a unit member's major medical, hospital and dental insurance.
+The CITY shall provide all insurance benefit(s) contained either in this Article, or by state statute, including a unit member's major medical, hospital and dental insurance medical and dental insurance which is comprehensive and comparable to other municipal employers in the South Florida area.

 Section 2.
-All full time employees, as defined herein, are eligible for major medical, hospitalization and dental insurance.
+All full-time employees, as defined herein, are eligible for major medical, hospitalization and dental insurance.
 Employees who are hired prior to the fifteenth (15th) of the month are eligible for this coverage on the first of the next month while employees who are hired after the fifteenth (15th) of the month become eligible on the first of the next subsequent month.
-All employees must complete such health insurance forms as the CITY requires, and employee deduction forms.
-All employees are responsible to keep the information on these forms up to date, including home address and designated beneficiary.
+All eligible employees must timely access the then current online benefits module used by the CITY to complete enrollment elections. such health insurance forms as the CITY requires, and employee deduction forms.
+All employees are responsible for keeping all necessary the information on these forms up to date, including home address and designated beneficiary.